-To prevent the corms from being dug up, lay chicken wire horizontally over your freshly planted clumps.
+Lay chicken wire horizontally over your freshly planted clumps to prevent the corms from being dug up.
 Pick the netting with the smallest mesh size possible because chipmunks and squirrels can squeeze through tiny holes.
 Chipmunks and squirrels reportedly have less preference for Crocus tommasinianus.

 Growing crocuses in containers is an easy and rewarding way to enjoy these beautiful flowers.
 Following the steps outlined in this article, you can successfully grow crocuses in containers and bring a burst of colour to your outdoor or indoor space.